malczuuu/problem4j-core/RELEASING.md

            }
        }
    }

-   // always refresh "changing" dependencies (e.g., SNAPSHOT versions) configurations.all {
-       resolutionStrategy.cacheChangingModulesFor(0, TimeUnit.SECONDS)
-   }

    dependencies {
-       // choose the one appropriate for your project setup

-       implementation("io.github.malczuuu.problem4j:problem4j-core:1.2.0-SNAPSHOT") {
+       implementation("io.github.malczuuu.problem4j:problem4j-core:1.2.0-SNAPSHOT")
-           // ensures Gradle re-checks for new snapshot versions isChanging = true
    }
-   }
    ```

-## Releases
+## Maven Central

-Keep Git tags with `vX.Y.Z-suffix` format.
-GitHub Actions job will only trigger on such tags and will remove `v` prefix.
+1. Keep Git tags with `vX.Y.Z-suffix` format.
+GitHub Actions job will only trigger on such tags and will remove `v`
+   prefix.
+2. After publishing a release, update [`next_version.txt`](.github/utils/next_version.txt) for snapshot builds
+   automation.
+3. The releasing procedure only uploads the artifacts to Sonatype repository.
+You need to manually log in to Sonatype to
+   push the artifacts to Maven Central.

-See [`gradle-publish-release.yml`](.github/workflows/gradle-publish-release.yml) for whole publishing procedure.
+See [`gradle-publish-release.yml`](.github/workflows/gradle-publish-release.yml) for publishing release versions
+instructions.

 Set the following environment variables in your CI/CD (GitHub Actions, etc.):